rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/documentation/Big Example Part 2.md

   timer1hz@ lasttimer @ <> if
     5 tmmove!
     timer1hz@ lasttimer !
-    lasttimer @ 3 and 1 = if
+    lasttimer @ 3 and
+    case
+      1 of
         1 0 1 1f4 beepL!
-      then
-    lasttimer @ 3 and 3 = if
+      endof
+      3 of
         1 0 2 1f4 beepR!
         6 tmmove!
-      then
+      endof
+    endcase
   then ;

 : lfindblank